 A Tesla Model S has set a new record for a production electric vehicle at Pikes Peak International Hill Climb, completing the run in 11min 48sec.

-Breaking the previous record for an electric vehicle by more than a minute, the lightly modified Read our review of the Model S P90D was stripped of airbags and some of its interior and equipped with a bolt-in roll cage.
+Breaking the previous record for an electric vehicle by more than a minute, the lightly modified Tesla Model S P90D was stripped of airbags and some of its interior and equipped with a bolt-in roll cage.

 Driver Blake Fuller, who is boss of Go Puck, a battery technology firm, made the modifications, which include cutting around 360kg from the overall weight.